-Theodore Freelinghuysen, who died at is residence in Newark, on Saturday, was one of the most eminent citizens of New Jersey .-He was bern in Somerset county, in this State in 1787, and after practicing at the bar for some time he was appointed Attorney General.
-In 1826 he was elected by the whigs to the United States Senate, where for nine years he filled his position of Senator with dignity and credit.
-His name was more promine brought before the public in 1844, when he ran as Vice President on the ticket headed by the name of Henry Clay-Polk and Dallasts.
-Clay and Freelinghaysen In 1850 he resigned the 10 ition as Chancellor of the U. iversity New York, which he had held for several year and was appointed President of Rutgers Co lege, Brunswick, New Jersey.
-He has always taken an active interest in the religious and philanthropic movements of the day, and in his death we record the loss of a graceful scholar, igh toned politician, and an ac complished old chool gentleman - Morristown (N. J.) Dem
+Theodore Freelinghaysen, who died at his residence in Newark, on Saturday, was one He was been in Somerset county, in this State in 1787, and after practicing at the bar for some time he was appointed Attorney General In 1826 he was elected by the whigs to the United States Senate, where for nine years h filled his position of Senator with dignity and credit.
+His name was more prominent ran as Vice President on the ticket headed by the name of Henry Clay-Polk and Dallasta Clay and Freelinghaysen In 1850 he resigned New York, which he had held for several years and was appointed President of Rutgers Co. ege.
+Brunswick, New Jersey.
+He has always taken an active interest in the religious and philanthropic movements of the day, and in his death we record the loss of a graceful scholar igh toned politician, and an ac complished old chool gentleman .- Morristown (N. J.) Dem

-THE WET WEATHER AND THE SPRING CROPS -Much alarm begins to be manifested through out Northern and Central Illinois, with regan to the coming crops of spring grain.
-During the last four or five weeks it has rained a most daily, till the soil is so thoroughly sail rated with water as to preclude the possibility for some time of either plowing, sowing of planting.
-The danger of this shortening of he senson is felt doubly at this time, in cons quence of about 50,000 of our Illinois farm es being now withdrawn from the State to fight for the Tujon.
-In ordinary times even when the spring work is forced close upon sun mer, by the employment of extra help, muc of the danger is averted; but at present the prospect is gloomy enough .- Chicigo Tri-
+THE WET WEATHER AND THE SPRING CROP. - Much alarm begins to be manifested through out Northern and Central Illinois, with regal to the coming crops of spring grain.
+Daring the last four or five weeks it has rained most daily, till the soil is so thoroughly said rated with water as to preclude the possibili or some time of either plowing, sowing planting.
+The danger of this shortening of he season is felt doubly at this time, in cons quence of about 50,000 of our Illinois farmrs being now withdrawn from the State ! fight for the Union.
+In ordinary times evel when the spring work is forced close upon sub mer, by the employment of extra help, much of the danger is averted; but at present the prospect is gloomy enough .- Chicigo Tri-

-A Touching Incident .-- I forgot to mention the following incident while giving you an account of things at Winchester.
-The father and son of a Union family took to the woods to avoid being impressed into the Rebel army.
+A Touching Incident .- I forgot to mention the following in ident while giving you an account of things at Winchester. and son of a Union family took to the woods to avoid being impressed into the Rebel army.
 They were fed and subsisted by the wife and daughters, as best they could.
 One day one of the daughters being at the upper window of the house, espied the approaching Union forces.
-She ran below stairs, crying out to "The Yankees are coming, the Yankees are coming !"
-The whole party rushed to the looko t, and sure enough, the gleaming base nets of our soldiers saluted their gladdenet eyes.
+She ran below stairs, crying out to her mother :

+'The Yankees are coming, the Yankees are coming !"
+The whole party rushed to the looko t, and sure enough, the gleaming base nets of our soldiers saluted their gladdened eyes.
 They shouted and wept for joy, las short time their hidden father and brother were at their house door to welcome our men, and they did it with a will.
-They owned no slaves .-- Elmira Press
+They owned to slaves .-- Elmira Press

-HANGING -Two rebel murderers are to be hung at Suttonville, Western Virginia, on the They are of the gang known as "bosh penalty to be meted out to all of these wretch es when taken
+HANGING. - Two rebel murderers are to be ung at Suttonville, Western Virginia, on the They are of the gang known as "bost wackers," who sneak about, under co penalty to be meted out to all of these wreld